aphp/redcap-helmchart/README.md

 ## How can I test it?

 In the [example directory](./examples/), there several subdirectories containing documented examples according to your needs.
-- If you want to quicly boot-up a local/test environement, you can start by looking at the [local example](./examples/local/)
+- If you want to quickly boot-up a local/test environment, you can start by looking at the [local example](./examples/local/)
 - If you want to start deploying a more stable and secure environment, you can have a look at the [production example](./examples/production/)

 ## Lifecycle management